What’s a Pell grant? How it affects student loan forgiveness

-New York (AP) — President Joe Biden’s student loan forgiveness program announced on Wednesday aims to provide $10,000 in student debt cancellation for millions of Americans.
+NEW YORK — President Joe Biden’s student loan forgiveness program announced on Wednesday aims to provide $10,000 in student debt cancellation for millions of Americans.

 But for federal Pell grant recipients, that amount is even higher: $20,000